ilanman/Rpres_ML/index.md

 # Gradient descent
 <space>

-- given a starting value, take a step along the slope
+- Given a starting value, take a step along the slope
-- continue taking a step until minimum is reached
+- Continue taking a step until minimum is reached

 ![plot of chunk grad_power](figure/grad_power.png)